 How to Protect Yourself

-Currently, it’s impossible to detect whether your device has been compromised by StrandHogg malware.
+Currently, it’s not easy to detect whether your device has been compromised by StrandHogg malware, but it is definitely possible.
 Nevertheless, well-informed users may notice a strange behavior while using their device, such as applications suddenly asking for login credentials, permission popups without reason or applications asking for inappropriate permissions.
 As usual, typos and graphical mistakes might reveal the fraud as well.
 As all instances of StrandHogg have been found on other sources than Google Play, it is crucial to check the source of the downloaded application.
 Always download applications from trusted sources to limit the potential of downloading a malicious application.

 How does ThreatMark protects banks against vulnerabilities such has StrandHogg?
 Employing our Endpoint Protection Module which uses a dedicated SDK, ThreatMark performs multiple sophisticated checks to determine the credibility of any application installed on the device.
 ThreatMark utilizes known blacklists, checking the hash of each application against a proprietary database of known blacklisted malware.
 On top of that, ThreatMark analyses each application from the permission’s point of view, focusing on applications using SMS or Overlay permissions, whose combination stands often behind many vectors of attacks.